Death and inheritance in Norway

 Reporting and registering a death

-When someone living in Norway dies, a doctor must send the death certificate to the National Registry.
+When someone living in Norway dies a doctor must send the death certificate to the National Population Register at the Norwegian Tax Administration (Skatteetaten).
 A death certificate is a doctor’s declaration of death.
-The doctor can send the certificate electronically or on paper.
+The doctor can send the certificate electronically or in paper form.
 If there is a suspicion of anything other than a natural cause of death, the death must be reported to the sheriff/police.
-If you are uncertain, ask your doctor if the report of death has been sent.

-The Norwegian national insurance authority, NAV, is responsible for reporting deaths of people in the National Registry who have died abroad.
+If the deceased was a member of the Norwegian national insurance scheme, the Norwegian Labour and Welfare Administration (NAV) generally receives notification of the death from the National Population Register.
 If you have lost one of your close relatives, and are uncertain whether NAV has received the information, contact NAV to check.

 If you live in another country, and a relative dies in Norway, the Norwegian authorities are responsible for reporting the death to the authorities in your country who, in turn, will notify you.